pgattu/TeslaIntegration/README.md

 To upgrade to the latest version, navigate to the directory where you originally installed the TeslaIntegration programs.
 Issue the following commands to upgrade your files:

 ```
+# Navigate to the TeslaIntegration directory
 cd /path/to/TeslaIntegration

+# Backup the settings file
+cp .settings .my_settings

+# Download the latest code from github.
+It will overwrite all the project files.
 git fetch --all
 git reset --hard origin/master

+# Change permissions to make the shell scripts executable
 chmod +x *.sh
 ```